 Step 2: Your CPAP Mask

 Once a machine is determined for you and the doctor has selected the proper setting you will receive the machine.
 You have a significant say in what mask you will use with the machine.
 A mask that works for a family member or friend may not work for you.
 There are positives and negatives to each type of mask so do not make this decision lightly.

 Types of CPAP Masks

-Nasal pillows are the smallest mask and have two small tubes that seal on your nostrils.
-But this type of mask can make the pressure of the air feel stronger and some people have issues with the contact with their nose and with the mask moving around.
+Nasal pillows are the smallest masks and have two small tubes that seal under your nostrils.
+But this type of mask can make the pressure of the air feel a bit stronger.
+Like nasal masks, they are not suitable for mouth breathers.

-Full face mask is the least popular, but they do have the benefit that you can breathe through both your mouth and your nose.
-They do tend to leak more, and they have the most contact with your face.
+Full face masks have the benefit that you can breathe through both your mouth and your nose.
+They they have the most contact with your face and work well for mouth breathers.
 I have found that people with claustrophobia do best with these because of the ability to breathe through your mouth and your nose.